apfelkuchen6/nixpkgs/pkgs/tools/typesetting/tex/texlive/UPGRADING.md

 nix-build generate-fixed-hashes.nix -A fixedHashesNix
 ```

-Finally, copy the result to `fixed-hashes.nix`.
+Finally, copy the result to `stable/fixed-hashes.nix`.

 **Warning.** The expression `fixedHashesNix` reuses the *previous* fixed hashes
 when possible.
 This is based on two assumptions: that `.tar.xz` archives with